gmetais/UXFirst/README.md

 - Don't load ads for users already having a slow navigation
 - Don't load some slow widgets
-- Use lower definition images
+- Use lower definition images or videos
 - Don't load custom fonts
 - Anything you can imagine to reduce user frustration